Five years on: How AI and eco-values have defined 8 by Yoox

 While many fashion brands have seemingly been hesitant towards AI’s progression, it appears that for 8 by Yoox, the combination of values, data and style have only empowered those behind it, offering proof that the creativity of humans can in fact be combined and enhanced with the use of such technology.

-Yoox’s use of AI is not particularly exclusive to the brand, however.
-The technology has slowly been ingrained into distinct parts of the company’s operations over recent years.
+The use of AI has not been particularly exclusive to the brand.
 In late 2018, for example, Yoox unveiled an AI-powered virtual styling suite, YooxMirror.
 Similarly targeted towards younger shoppers, the platform allowed users to view the Yoox catalogue in an interactive setting, with each piece modelled by an avatar who also guided the process.
-On its launch, YOOX outlined details of its own the sophisticated algorithms powering the platform that extracted product attributes in order to determine which items could work together.
+Yoox said it was now focusing on bringing forward new innovations to the market that look to further enhance the online customer experience.

 All private label products to align with sustainability principles by 2025